 To be eligible for entry into this course, applicants must hold one of the following:

 - A completed Australian Qualifications Framework (AQF) Bachelor degree, or higher equivalent qualification; or

-- A completed AQF Diploma with two years relevant* business or managerial experience.
+- A completed AQF Diploma with two years relevant* business or managerial experience; or

 *Relevant business or managerial experience includes a working knowledge of how a business operates, for example, budgeting, staffing, project management, financial reporting, process management, or human resources.

-Professional experience must be shown in a letter of employment which is presented on a company letterhead as well as signed and dated by a delegated authority.
+Professional experience must be shown in a letter of employment presented on a company letterhead and signed and dated by a delegated authority.
 The letter must contain position title, duties performed and length of service.

 English Language Proficiency Requirements:

 If you were not born in Australia, Canada, New Zealand, United Kingdom, Ireland, South Africa or United States of America you are required to meet the English Language Proficiency requirements set by the University.
 Applicants are required to provide evidence of completion of:

 - A secondary qualification (Year 11 and 12, or equivalent), or